invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 Once we understand the concept of sampler convergence, we must look into the performance of each sampler in terms of steps (iterations) per second, as not all samplers run at the same speed.

-In my M1 Max with 64GB of RAM, for a 512x512 image:
+On my M1 Max with 64GB of RAM, for a 512x512 image:
 | Sampler   | (3 sample average) it/s |
 |---|---|
 |  `DDIM` | 1.89  |